Use AVWAP To See Who’s In Control

 Year To Date

-Day traders can use AVWAP to anchor to an opening range on an intraday chart or at the weekly open to focus on a shorter timeframe.
+Day traders can anchor to an opening range on an intraday chart or at the weekly open to focus on a shorter timeframe.

-Placing an anchor on an earnings report or gap will help trend followers, and anchoring AVWAP to an IPO open will help traders determine the developing trend of a new issue.
+Placing an anchor on an earnings report or gap will help trend followers, while anchoring to an IPO open will help traders determine the developing trend of a new issue.

 IPO Breakout